pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
 The owner thought the budget was a little high.
 We had to twist his arm to get him to agree to it.

+I didn’t want to go to the exhibition, but Linda twisted my arm.

 I hate to twist your arm on this but remember that your employee evaluation is coming up.
 You will complete this task before tomorrow.
 </p>